 The Green Deal was an energy saving loan scheme launched by the coalition Government to incentivise and help fund energy efficiency and renewable energy technologies for homes.
 Loans were offered for home efficiency improvements that were paid back over time with interest through energy bills.
 The Green Deal Finance Company was publicly funded to provide Green Deal loans.
 The Government stopped funding the Green Deal in 2015 citing low uptake.

 In 2017, the Green Deal was relaunched privately as The Green Deal Finance Company (GDFC) after it was acquired from the Government.
-Loans are now available through Green Deal providers under the same format as the original UK Government scheme but without public funding.
+Constituents may still be able to secure loans through Green Deal providers under the same format as the original UK Government scheme but without public funding.
 Note the Green Deal provides loans not grants.
-Further information about how the scheme works and how to apply can be found on the GDFC FAQs webpage.

 Domestic heat and power